AlanJohn296/YouTube-Video-Downloader/README.md

-# YouTube-Video-Downloader
+# YouTube Video Downloader

-This is a YouTube video downloader made using Python.
-To download the video in it's highest quality just use the share link.
+This repository hosts a YouTube video downloader implemented in Python, allowing users to obtain videos in their highest available quality directly from the platform.
+The downloader is designed to be user-friendly and efficient.

-To make this, I took reference from YouTuber developedbyed.

-Run this code in any IDE and the window to download the video will open.
-Paste the share link and hit download.
+Inspired by the work of YouTuber developedbyed, this project aims to provide a seamless experience for users seeking to download YouTube videos effortlessly.

+## Usage

+To utilize this downloader, simply execute the code in any compatible Integrated Development Environment (IDE).
+Upon running the code, a window interface will prompt the user to input the share link of the desired YouTube video.
+After providing the link, the user can initiate the download process with a simple click.

-Before running the program make sure you got all the Python modules installed.
-The Modules to download are Tkinter, customtkinter and pytube.
+However, before running the program, it is essential to ensure that all required Python modules are installed.
+The following modules are necessary for the program to function properly:

-Note: The program will not run if the above modules are not installed.
+Tkinter, customtkinter, and pytube.

-To install tkinter module, type this command in your terminal.
+To install the necessary modules, use the following commands in your terminal:
--> **pip install tk**

-**NOTE**: Tkinter module will not work as intended on few Linux distros.
-Use these commands if you encounter any problems related to tkinter module.
+pip install tk

+pip install customtkinter

+pip install pytube

+It is important to note that the Tkinter module may encounter compatibility issues on certain Linux distributions.
+In such cases, please refer to the appropriate commands below:

+- For Linux distributions based on Ubuntu:

--> **sudo apt-get install python3-tk (for Linux distros based on Ubuntu)**
+  sudo apt-get install python3-tk

+- For Linux distributions based on Arch:

--> **sudo pacman -S tk (for Linux distros based on Arch)**
+  sudo pacman -S tk

-Also install customkinter & pytube.
-Type these following commands in your terminal.

--> **pip install customtkinter**

--> **pip install pytube**

-After all modules are installed go ahead and run the program to download youtube videos.